 see Leslie Miller, Inc. v.
 Arkansas, 352 U.S. 187, 190, 77 S.Ct.
 257 (1956); having said that, if you offer your services to anyone other than the federal government, you need to be licensed.top

-Engineers went about their work designing and certifying plans for roads, sewers, water, grading and drainage, hydrologic studies and the determination of the base flood elevation (where FEMA did not have a published BFE and an engineer probably did the BFE for the mapping).
-All of these plans and studies required the engineer to certify elevations.
+Engineering work involves designing and certifying plans for roads, sewers, water, grading and drainage, hydrologic studies and the determination of the base flood elevation (where FEMA did not have a published BFE and an engineer probably did the BFE for the mapping).
+All of these plans and studies require the engineer to certify elevations.

-Surveyors performed and certified topographic surveys, bench mark networks, elevations of buildings & radio towers, surveys for engineering design and FEMA elevation certificates.
-When surveyors stamped these drawings or reports, they were certifying elevations.
+Surveyors perform and certify topographic surveys, bench mark networks, elevations of buildings & radio towers, surveys for engineering design and FEMA elevation certificates.
+When surveyors stamp these drawings or reports, they are certifying elevations.

-The amendment merely codified what was already being practiced.
-It does not encourage working beyond the area of expertise or allow anything that was not already being done.
-It does not tell an engineer to do surveys for FEMA elevation certificates, nor does it tell a surveyor to do hydrologic studies or road, drainage and sewer plans.
+The amendment codified what was already being practiced.
+It does not encourage working beyond a licensee's area of expertise or allow anything that was not already being done.
+It does not direct an engineer to perform surveys for FEMA elevation certificates, nor does it direct a surveyor to perform hydrologic studies or road, drainage and sewer plans.